mzanm/NVDAAutoclip/readme.md

 The add-on has several configuration options available in the settings panel:

-- **Always Interrupt before speaking the clipboard**: Allows you to configure whether the add-on should always interrupt current speech to speak the clipboard content.
+- **Interrupt before speaking the clipboard**: Allows you to configure whether the add-on should interrupt current speech to speak the clipboard content.

 - **Remember automatic clipboard reading after NVDA restart**: Allows the add-on to remember whether it was enabled or disabled between NVDA restarts.
 This option must be enabled to be able to set up the add-on to run in a specific program using configuration profiles.

 - **Show in the NVDA tools menu**: Disabling this option will remove the add-on's toggle from the tools menu.
 This is useful if you primarily use the keyboard shortcut to enable or disable the add-on and no longer require it to be accessible through the tools menu.

-- **Try to split text at word boundaries**:

-  - Enables splitting text at the nearest space to avoid cutting words in half.

-  - **Default value**: Enabled.

 #### Advanced Settings

-- **Split characters above this length to segments spoken separately**:
+- **Split text above this length to segments spoken separately**:

   - Sets the maximum number of characters per segment when splitting long clipboard content.

   - **Default value**: `500` characters.

   - Set to a number under `100` to disable text splitting entirely.

+- **Try to split segments at word boundaries**:

+  - Enables splitting text at the nearest space to avoid cutting words in half.

+  - **Default value**: Enabled.

 - **Maximum text length to speak**: